TripsJ/breakEnforcer/README.md

 ## Resources

-Testing for internet connection: https://stackoverflow.com/questions/17440343/python-checking-internet-connection-more-than-once automating black on commits with precommit: https://pre-commit.com and https://black.readthedocs.io/en/stable/integrations/source_version_control.html
++ Testing for internet connection: https://stackoverflow.com/questions/17440343/python-checking-internet-connection-more-than-once
++ automating black on commits with precommit: https://pre-commit.com and https://black.readthedocs.io/en/stable/integrations/source_version_control.html
++ pytest course that turned out to be very helpfull in understanding how powerfull pytest actually is https://youtu.be/cHYq1MRoyI0

 ## Notes